immangat/all-alone-ai/part_2/README.md

 To build the game run `pyinstaller --name="name_of_game" --onefile -w --add-data "gui_json/theme.json:gui_json/" game_control.py`

+the build file will need to be moved to folder where the test files are located if state space generation needs to be tested

 ## Configuration

 The game can be configured using the drop-down menus in the game interface.